 Certain of the Company's assets are held by Goldman Sachs as collateral for the loan provided by them to the Company.
-Such assets held by Goldman Sachs are available for rehypothecation.[†]
+Such assets held by Goldman Sachs are available for rehypothecation.
+As at 31 March 2011, assets with a total market value of £64.4m were held as collateral.